Registering post-1989 forest land

 Download a list of imagery resources [PDF, 225 KB]

-Focus on aerial imagery as at 31 December 1989, or very close to this date.
-Note MPI uses other sources of imagery as-required.
-These sources vary from regional and local councils to private companies.
+Focus on aerial imagery from 31 December 1989 or very close to this date.
+We use other sources of imagery as-required, including regional councils, local councils, and private companies.

 Information to support your application